andrewsayre/pysmartthings/README.md

 >>> device.device_type_id
 '23a143cf-bad9-4dc1-a56b-fd93ff01e9f9'
 ```
-The current status of the device is populated when `Device.update()` or `SmartThings.update()` is called.
-The later will retreive the current status for all devices in parallel.
+The current status of the device is populated when `Device.update()` is called.
 The status dictionary represents the current values of select capabilities.
 ```
->>> st.update()
+>>> device.update()
 True
 >> device.status
 {'light': 'off', 'switchLevel': 100, 'switch': 'off'}